German–Soviet Axis talks: Relations in 1939 and 1940

-Relations during partition of Poland

 One week after the Molotov–Ribbentrop Pact had been signed, the partition of Poland started by the German invasion of western Poland.

 The Soviet Comintern suspended all anti-Nazi and antifascist propaganda by explaining the war in Europe to be a matter of capitalist states attacking each other for imperialist purposes.

 When anti-German demonstrations erupted in Prague, Czechoslovakia, the Comintern ordered the Czech Communist Party to employ all of its strength to paralyze "chauvinist elements".
 Moscow soon forced the French Communist Party and the Communist Party of Great Britain to adopt an antiwar position.

 Two weeks after the German invasion, the Soviet Union invaded eastern Poland in co-ordination with German forces.
 On September 21, the Soviets and the Germans signed a formal agreement coordinating military movements in Poland, including the "purging" of saboteurs.
-A joint German-Soviet parade was held in L'vov and Brest.
+A joint German–Soviet parade was held in L'vov and Brest.

-Stalin had decided in August that he was going to liquidate the Polish state, and a German-Soviet meeting in September addressed the future structure of the "Polish region".
+Stalin had decided in August that he was going to liquidate the Polish state, and a German–Soviet meeting in September addressed the future structure of the "Polish region".
 The Soviets stated in September that they must enter Poland to "protect" their ethnic Ukrainian and Belarusian brethren therein from Germany, but Molotov later admitted to German officials that the excuse had been necessary because the Soviets could find no other pretext for their invasion.

 Three of the Baltic States described by the Molotov–Ribbentrop Pact (Estonia, Latvia and Lithuania) were given no choice but to sign a "Pact of Defence and Mutual Assistance", which permitted the Soviet Union to station troops in them.